 Vkrti means ‘against nature’.
 The movement away from our Prakrti/Nature/Body-type is Vkrti.
 The current qualities of our bodies and minds shows any imbalance in their natural quantity.
 These questionnaires can give us a starting point regarding any imbalance of dosha.

 Please send enquiries to PRIYA PANCHAL at firstname.lastname@example.org

-We are now entering our sixth year to slowly and organically spread our wings at The Mandala.
+We are entering our seventh year to slowly and organically spread our wings at The Mandala.
 With patience, we are seeing progress towards providing a unique place for you to drop into and chill out.
 Your comments on the fab energy within Mandala are what I felt when I first walked into the building.
 Over the years it has been a building where people have been to, to enjoy themselves!
 We plan to keep things simple, but with the essentials that make you feel at home.

 Mandala aims to help you maintain your health and we support organisations doing the same.